eclipse-sirius/sirius-desktop/plugins/org.eclipse.sirius.server/README.md

 If some JavaScript from ```http://www.domainA.com``` tries to contact the HTTP API of ```http://www.domainB.com``` then the request will fail unless the server from the domain B accept to be contacted from the domain A. You will encounter this issue when you are developing an application with the Sirius Server.
 Your instance of the Sirius Server may be started on ```http://localhost:8080``` while the development server of your front-end may be started on ```http://localhost:3000```.

-In this configuration, requests coming your front-end will be considered as coming from a different domain and as such they will fail.
+In this configuration, requests coming from your front-end will be considered as coming from a different domain and as such they will fail.
 While some options are available in front-end development tools to fix this issue, you can also fix it by setting some Cross Origin Resource Sharing (CORS) headers in your responses.
 With those headers, your web browser will accept to process the responses from the server.
 To configure the CORS, use the dedicated environment variables to allow, for example, all the origins to request data from your server with ```-Dorg.eclipse.sirius.server.cors.allowed.origin=*```.

 ## Image HTTP API